 Garden of Experiments

-"Garden of Experiments in Kraków – expanding a cultural tourism product" is a project co-funded by the Lesser Poland Regional Operational Programme for the years 2007-2013, implemented by the Museum of Municipal Engineering.
+"Garden of Experiments in Kraków – expanding a cultural tourism product" is a project co-funded by the Lesser Poland Regional Operational Programme for the years 2007-2013, implemented by the Museum of Urban Engineering.

 Due to this project's implementation, the Experience Garden acquired new abilities in the field of interactive education.
 Until 2013, the Garden's offer focused on presenting physical phenomena.
 The project enabled creation of natural education areas transcending physics, which at the same time perfectly harmonised with the park space.